willchenyh/willchenyh.github.io/house_price_prediction.md

 #### Preprocessing Technique

 Sometimes it is helpful to preprocess data before applying models.
 Usually the features are scaled to zero mean and unit variance.
 Another way is to scale based on median and interquartile range (available in sklearn as RobustScaler).
 The second method will have less effect from outliers (extreme values).
 After I applied this technique, all of the models showed improvements.
 Lasso and ElasticNet have minimal improvement (on a scale of 10^-5); Ridge and Kernel Ridge made improvements on a scale of 10^-3.

-#### Overall

-Overall, the best linear model is Lasso with a score of 0.1105.

 ### Step 5: Explore Tree Based Models